puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 software is up to date and your host system is 64 bit and has virtualization extensions enabled in the BIOS, please let us know if you still cannot import the OVA.

 ### The Learning VM has no IP address or the IP address will not respond.

 If your network connection has changed since you loaded the VM, it's possible that your IP address is different from that displayed on the Learning VM splash screen.
 Log in to the VM via the virtualization directly (rather than SSH) and use the `facter ipaddress` command the check the current address.
+If you continue to get an no IP address or an invalid IP address, restarting the VM is generally the quickest way to ensure that the network services are correctly reset.
+(Unfortunately restarting the network service directly isn't always reliable.)

 Some network configurations may still prevent you from accessing the Learning VM.
+If this is the case, we recommend that you speak to your site network administrator to see if there are any firewall rules, proxies, or DHCP server setting that might be preventing you from accessing the VM.

-If this is the case, you can still access the Learning VM by configuring port forwarding.
+If networking continues to cause trouble, you can connect to the Learning VM via port forwarding.
 Change your VM's network adapter to NAT, and configure port forwarding as follows:

 ```